Nicolas Claxton NBA Preview vs. the Pistons

 Nicolas Claxton Insights vs. the Pistons

-- Claxton has taken 8.0 shots per game this season and made 5.1 per game, which account for 5.9% and 8.1%, respectively, of his team's total.
+- Claxton is responsible for attempting 6.0% of his team's field goal attempts this season with 8.0 per game.

-- The Nets rank 19th in possessions per game with 101.1.
-His opponents, the Pistons, have a middling offensive tempo, ranking 10th with 103.2 possessions per contest.
+- Claxton's Nets average 101.2 possessions per game, which ranks 20th among NBA teams, while the Pistons have a middling offense in terms of tempo, ranking 11th with 103.1 possessions per contest.

-- Conceding 120.7 points per game, the Pistons are the 25th-ranked squad in the NBA defensively.
+- The Pistons are the 25th-best defensive team in the NBA, allowing 120.9 points per game.

-- The Pistons concede 43.5 rebounds per game, ranking 14th in the league.
+- On the glass, the Pistons are 14th in the NBA, conceding 43.3 rebounds per game.

-- In terms of assists, the Pistons have allowed 25.5 per game, 10th in the NBA.
+- In terms of assists, the Pistons are 11th in the NBA, conceding 25.7 per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!